unik-name/docs.unikname.network/docs/uns-network-glossary/README.md

 ### uns.network Core

-The reference implementation for <uns/> nodes, a forked implementation of ARK Core blockchain.
+The reference implementation for <brand name="uns"/> nodes, a forked implementation of ARK Core blockchain.

 ### uns.network Explorer

-A frontend used to query the <uns/> blockchain.
+A frontend used to query the <brand name="uns"/> blockchain.
 Explorers use a Relay Node to perform queries and offer a user-friendly interface.

 ### uns.network Desktop Wallet